zkirby/personal-website/README.md

-# zkirby.github.io
+# Personal Website

-Currently a work in progress!

-Personal Website, links back to many of my other constructed websites.
-Looks pretty too.
-Check it out.

-Built with: Bootstrap + HTML5, SCSS, and jQuery
+An older version of my personal website, I have retired it but you can still find it hosted on my main website